-This oatmeal raisin cookie recipe tastes just like grandma made them.
-They’re the perfect blend of tangy raisins, spicy cinnamon, and hearty oats!
+This oatmeal raisin cookie recipe tastes just like grandma’s.
+They’re soft and chewy — the perfect blend of tangy raisins, spicy cinnamon, and hearty oats!

 Using Applesauce vs. Butter